pahanc/malariasimulation_import_mosq/README.md

 Please note, malariasimulation is only compatible with R >= 4.0.0

-The package canbe installed from github using the "remotes" library.
+The package can be installed from github using the "remotes" library.
 Note, this method requires [RBuildTools](https://cran.r-project.org/bin/windows/Rtools/)

 ```R